Supply Market Intelligence Helps a Leading Consumer Financial Services Client Achieve an Annual Savings of $40 Million

 The Business Challenge and Journey

-A leading financial services provider that specializes in offering credit cards, home loans, auto loans, and savings products wanted to look for effective ways to operate more cost-effectively and boost their savings.
+A leading financial services provider was looking for effective ways to operate more cost-effectively and boost their savings.
 Moreover, their procurement team wanted to improve supplier performance, mitigate supply risks, and drive innovation.
 The client also wanted to seek ways to meet government, market, as well as management expectations and further boost their return on equity.
 The primary concern for the client was to embrace technology to achieve savings targets and enhance their return on investment.

 To assess the spending patterns and keep track of the essential data, the supply market intelligence specialists at SpendEdge tailored an extensive research methodology.
 The methodology in the approach comprised of primary and secondary research coupled with qualitative and quantitative research techniques.